fastboatster/Simos18_SBOOT/README.md

 ```

 If everything works (I recommend testing a single iteration using the step-by-step instructions above), the `crchack` and reset process has now been automated to dump boot passwords with a single command - the last line of output is the passwords.
 This relies on the seed start-value being valid for your setup (see above around `twister`) and everything being connected properly.
 The four example `dumpmem` commands will "back up" your ECU and produce a "bench read" - the PMU PFlash and DFlash.
 You *cannot* currently use these to clone from ECU to ECU - the OTP area at 80014000 is married to the PMU ID and boot passwords, and the DFlash is encrypted using the PMU ID as part of the initialization material.

+# Simos 8.5 Notes
+Simos 8.5 is vey similar to Simos 18.
+However, in case of Simos 8.5 ECU, 1024 bit RSA key (id 0x96) is used.
+Thus, only 128 bytes of seed material returned which is reflected in the updated `twister.c` code.